Hawaii Volcanoes National Park 2 Days Travel Guide

 Sulpher banks

-Sulpher Banks is a sulfur bank.
-A short 0.3 mile wooden trail extends from the Visitor Center, and you can reach it after passing through a forest.
-This trail can be extended all the way to Steam Vents and then back to the visitor center through the Crater Rim Trail on the other side, so if you like hiking, you can try it.
-Sulphur smoke can be seen everywhere along the trail.
+The Sulphur Banks is a sulfur deposit located just a short 0.3-mile wooden boardwalk extension from the Visitor Center, passing through a wooded area.
+This trail can be extended all the way to the Steam Vents and then loop back to the Visitor Center via the Crater Rim Trail on the other side, making it suitable for hiking enthusiasts.
+Along the boardwalk, you can observe various sulfur-emitting vents.

 Steam Vents